austenito/austenito.com/source/_posts/2008-01-23-hackystat-mini-feed-part-2.markdown

 Pavel and Aaron turned me onto Facebook's News Feed preferences, which allows you to customize the information that appears in your News Feed.
 The cool thing is that it doesn't completely remove all of the information that you don't like.
-It just shows it less frequently.The goal would be to get this type of control in my Rails webapp and request the user's customized information using the "Mini-Feed service data filter" REST API.How does that sound?[][7]
+It just shows it less frequently.

+The goal would be to get this type of control in my Rails webapp and request the user's customized information using the "Mini-Feed service data filter" REST API.

+How does that sound?[][7]

   [1]: http://groups.google.com/group/hackystat-dev/msg/4ef6d1ed3ded82fd